Arranged marriage: Comparison

 Gary Lee and Lorene Stone suggest that most adult marriages in recent modern history are somewhere on the scale between consensual arranged and autonomous marriage, in part because marriage is a social institution.
 Similarly, Broude and Greene, after studying 142 cultures worldwide, have reported that 130 cultures have elements of arranged marriage.

 Extreme examples of forced arranged marriage have been observed in some societies, particularly in child marriages of girls below age 12.
-Illustrations include vani which is currently seen in some tribal/rural parts of Pakistan, and Shim-pua marriage Taiwan before the 1970s (Tongyangxi in China).
+Illustrations include vani which is currently seen in some tribal/rural parts of Pakistan, and Shim-pua marriage in Taiwan before the 1970s (Tongyangxi in China).

 Types

-There are many kinds of arranged marriages, some of these are:
+There are many kinds of arranged marriages.
+Some of these are: